esraasayed98/MRI_Bloch-Equation-Simulation/Task_2_Report.md

    ```
                                 ω = γB
    ```
-   the angular frequency equals multiplying the geromagnetic ratio (Gamma) by the magnetic field
+   the angular frequency equals multiplying the gyromagnetic ratio (Gamma) by the magnetic field
 ```
 random.seed(1)
 NonUniform_B=[]